vllm-project/vllm-project.github.io/_posts/2023-11-14-notes-vllm-vs-deepspeed.md

 ---
 layout: post
 title: "Notes on vLLM v.s.
-DeepSpeed"
+DeepSpeed-FastGen"
 author: "vLLM Team"
 ---

 ---
 **TL;DR:**

-- vLLM matches DeepSpeed's speed in common scenarios and surpasses it when handling longer outputs.
+- vLLM matches DeepSpeed-FastGen's speed in common scenarios and surpasses it when handling longer outputs.
-- DeepSpeed only outperforms vLLM in scenarios with long prompts and short outputs, due to its Dynamic SplitFuse optimization.
+- DeepSpeed-FastGen only outperforms vLLM in scenarios with long prompts and short outputs, due to its Dynamic SplitFuse optimization.
 This optimization is on vLLM’s roadmap.
 - vLLM’s mission is to build the fastest and easiest-to-use open-source LLM inference and serving engine.
 It is Apache 2.0 and community-owned, offering extensive model and optimization support.

 ---